Luther Burbank: His Methods and Discoveries, Their Practical Application

 Luther Burbank: His Methods and Discoveries, Their Practical Application is one of the first sets of books published using color photography and is the most-extensive publication of the work of Luther Burbank (1849–1926).

 Four bindings of the 12-volume set.

 Luther Burbank history

 Luther Burbank: His Methods and Discoveries is a twelve-volume set published by the Luther Burbank Press in 1914 and 1915.
 The set was sold by subscription.

 Each volume has 105 color photographs tipped in, for a total of 1260 photographs.
 The photos provide an extensive record of Burbank’s work in Santa Rosa and Sebastopol from 1875 to 1914.

 The books apparently had at least six writers including Oscan Binner, Edward J. Wickson and Henry Smith Williams, M.D., LL.D.
-George Shull reported that “considerable sections are most word for word the same as my manuscript.”
-Further, Shull found the text wanting: "It appears to me a criminal waste of good paper...
-The colored plates will prove both interesting and valuable."
+George Shull reported of an early draft that “considerable sections are almost word for word the same as my manuscript” implying his notes were included without attribution.
+Shull bitterly compared the text to his edition: "It appears to me a criminal waste of good paper … it remains to be seen if I can do any better … The colored plates will prove both interesting and valuable."
+Per biographer Peter Dreyer: “As Burbank had told Shull early in 1907, the ten volumes—now expanded to twelve—would not contain as much ‘meat’ as ten pages of the Carnegie report.”.
+The Carnegie report was never published.